 Flexible Curriculum: The core curriculum ensures students acquire the critical knowledge while allowing the flexibility to customize their academic focus through a strong selection of approved electives in Product Design, Manufacturing, and Physical Science, and Practicum.

 Internships: Students can add an Engineering Practice designation – recognized by employers and research institutions — to their degrees by developing and applying technical, project management and leadership skills in a practical internship with a company or research institution.

 Specializations: Students have the option of adding specializations in the rapidly emerging fields of data analytics, cybersecurity or robotics to their degrees.
 Learn More.

-Thesis or Practicum Options: Students pursuing careers in research or academia can choose to complete a thesis as part of the program.
-Other students take elective courses and complete a practicum, where they work with industrial partners on real-world projects, take project-intensive courses or engage in independent study.
+Thesis or Practicum Options: Students take an elective course and complete a practicum, where they work with industrial partners on real-world projects; take project-intensive courses; or engage in independent study.